Basics

 nested = ["alice", [1, ["very nested", "ahhh"]]]

 Indexing and slicing works very similarly to Python.
-If we assume the 3 variables above exist, you can index with both positive and negative indexes:
+Using the above 3 variables for an example, you can index with both positive and negative indexes:

 print(names[0])